What is EHR (electronic health record), and how does it work?

 The critical characteristics of Electronic Health Records are:

 - Availability – EHR data is organized and updated in real-time for further data science operations, such as diagnostics, descriptive analytics, predictive analytics, and, in some cases, even prescriptive analytics.
 It is available at all times and shared with all required parties involved in a patient’s care – such as laboratories, specialists, medical imaging labs, pharmacies, emergency facilities, etc.

 - Security – the information is accessed and transformed by authorized users.
 All patient data is stored securely by extensive access management protocols, encryption, anonymization, and data loss protection routines.

-There is also another type of electronic record system used in healthcare operations - Electronic Medical Record AKA EMR.
+There is also another type of electronic record system used in healthcare operations – Electronic Medical Records AKA EMR.

-The main difference between EHR and EMR is the focus on different persons involved in medical proceedings.
+The main difference between EHR and EMR is the focus on different persons involved in medical procedures.

 - EMR is a digital version of the dataflow in the clinician’s office.
 It revolves around a specific medical professional and contains treatment data of numerous patients within the specialist’s practice.